LoyolaChicagoBooks/curricula/source/25-systems/content.rst

 Number Theory Examples
 -------------------------

 .. note:: These are really more in line with discrete math topics, but I am structuring my prompts along the lines of ACM/IEEE curricula.
 I might move these to Discrete Math (and add math to them).

-Here are 15 examples of Discrete Structures/Number Theory concepts in Go language, each represented as a function.

-Please note that some of these examples are simplifications, and they may not handle all possible edge cases or optimizations.

-.. note:: George still checking but most look good.
+These explanations provide a concise understanding of each concept's importance and how it works, allowing you to grasp their significance within Discrete Structures/Number Theory.

+These explanations highlight the importance of each example within systems programming, showcasing their relevance in various optimization techniques, algorithm design, and efficient computation.

 Prime Number Checking
 ^^^^^^^^^^^^^^^^^^^^^^^

+Checking if a number is prime is crucial in cryptography, number theory, and algorithms.
+The function checks if a number `n` is divisible by any integer from 2 to the square root of `n`.

+Prime number checking is important in systems programming for tasks such as generating cryptographic keys and optimizing algorithms.

 .. code-block:: go